 Unlike ransomware, which forces the business to either pay up or lose access to the stolen data, extortionists threaten to publicly release the collected information.
 This often pressures the business to comply, which increases the likelihood the victim will adhere to the extortion demands.

-Recent ransomware variants, however, include extortionware features.
+Ransomware variants, however, include extortionware features.
 Double extortion ransomware, for example, is when a malicious actor encrypts or locks access to systems and also threatens to release data stolen during the attack.

 How risky is extortionware?